testIT-WebTester/webtester-core/README.md

 - If you must, Selenium is always just a method call away.

 ### Get in touch
-You can reach contact us using [Gitter](https://gitter.im/testIT-WebTester/webtester-core) or create an [issue](https://github.com/testIT-WebTester/webtester-core/issues).
+You can contact us using [Gitter](https://gitter.im/testIT-WebTester/webtester-core) or create an [issue](https://github.com/testIT-WebTester/webtester-core/issues).

 ### Documentation
 The [user documentation](documentation/README.md) is part of the repository and provides in-depth documentation on all the features.